-Other popular activities include hiking, day camps, bird watching, naturalist-led activities, walking around the lawn asphalt path, special events such as Cross County Meets and Bay Area Storytelling Festival.
+Other popular activities include hiking, day camps, bird watching, walking around the lawn asphalt path, special events such as cross country meets.
 Bounce house permits can be obtained from reservations for certain sites.

 To make an indoor facility reservation, call 1-888-EBPARKS or 1-888-327-2757, press option 2.
 For more information on our indoor facilities:

 Kennedy Grove has certain features which allow some handicapped access to areas of the park.
 We have 9 handicapped parking spots available and, upon prior arrangement, additional parking can be set aside to accommodate larger groups.
 There are accessible paths leading from the parking lots into the main grove.
 Many of our sites can be accessed from the Kennedy Loop Trail which circumnavigates the main lawn (approximately .3 mile) and is a paved level surface.

-The Hitching Post picnic site has picnic tables which have been modified to accommodate wheelchairs.
-The Whistle Stop and Abbie Lane picnic sites have ADA approved drinking fountains installed.
+Hitching Post and Whistle Stop picnic sites have picnic tables which have been modified to accommodate wheelchairs.
+Hitching Post and Clancy’s place have ADA approved drinking fountains installed.
 The Fern Cottage reservable facility has a wheelchair ramp up to the building and includes wheelchair accessible bathrooms.

 Certain unpaved trails such as the Laurel Loop Trail (approximately .53 mile) have minimal elevation gain and loss.
 Other trails such as the Kennedy Creek Trail leading to the Black Oak Loop Trail have more significant elevation gain/loss but are not necessarily unattainable by persons in wheelchairs.
 Such persons may be advised to have an assistant.

 From the Richmond area:

 From northbound I-80, take the San Pablo Dam Road exit and turn right.
 Proceed through El Sobrante on San Pablo Dam Road to the park entrance, about 0.25 mile south of the intersection with Castro Ranch Road.